asokraju/nanoGPT_/jobs/readme.md

       name: script-configmap
 ```

-- **persistent-storage**: A volume linked to a PersistentVolumeClaim, used for data that needs to persist across pod restarts.
 - **user-home**: An empty directory that is created for the pod; data is lost when the pod is deleted.
 - **shm**: An in-memory volume used for shared memory; beneficial for certain applications like PyTorch.
 - **script-volume**: A volume that injects the `script.sh` file from a ConfigMap into the container.